epics-docs/epics-docs/guides/EPICS_Process_Database_Concepts.rst

 For analog records that use breakpoint tables, the EGUF and EGUL fields are not used in the conversion, so they do not have to be given values.

-There are currently lookup tables for J and K thermocouples in degrees F and degrees C.
+EPICS Base distribution currently includes lookup tables for J and K thermocouples in degrees F and degrees C.

-Other applications for a lookup table are the remainder of the thermocouples, logarithmic output controllers, and exponential transducers.
-We have chosen the piece-wise linearization of the signals to perform the conversion, as they provide a mechanism for conversion that minimizes the amount of floating point arithmetic required to convert non-linear signals.
-Additional breakpoint tables can be added to the existing breakpoints.
+Other potential applications for a lookup table are e.g. other types of thermocouples, logarithmic output controllers, and exponential transducers.
+The piece-wise linearization of the signals provides a mechanism for conversion that minimizes the amount of floating point arithmetic required to convert non-linear signals.
+Additional breakpoint tables can be added to the predefined ones.

 Creating Breakpoint Tables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are two ways to create a new breakpoint table:

-Simply type in the data for each segment, giving the raw and corresponding engineering unit value for each point in the following format.
+1) Simply type in the data for each segment, giving the raw and corresponding engineering unit value for each point in the following format.